LMBDA-design/PSAMIL/README.md

 2. There **ARE** cases when classic attention-based MIL model trained successfully;  also applying Probability-space Attention **ONLY** may be not effective enough to fully avoid degradation.

-3. When using probability-space attention together with prob align, fix the encoder parameter in the first epoch to provide better initial estimation. **A careful tune of hyperparameter(\lambda to control alignment,\gamma to control class prototype update)  would bring the best performance among all models we tested on instance level, also we found NO degradation issue under this setting.**.
+3. When using probability-space attention together with prob align, fix the encoder parameter in the first epoch to provide better initial estimation. **A careful tune of hyperparameter(\lambda to control alignment,\gamma to control class prototype update)  would bring the best performance among all models we tested on instance-level simulated datasets, also we found NO degradation issue under this setting.**.

 4. Results on public datasets show that probability-space attention is also applicable to existing pipeline with preprocessed features.
 You get competitive bag-level performance and explicit instance-level inference results.